suzannebellue/starter-hugo-academic/content/_index.md

 Welcome!

-I am a PhD candidate in the [Department of Economics](https://gess.uni-mannheim.de/doctoral-programs/economics-cdse.html) at [Mannheim University](https://www.vwl.uni-mannheim.de/en/).
+I am a PhD candidate in economics, [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/) at [Mannheim University](https://www.vwl.uni-mannheim.de/en/).
 My research interests include macroeconomics, family, public, urban and development economics.

 I am on the 2022-23 economics job market and will be available for interviews.